 For more details on the study described above, see the Health Professional version.

-A Phase I study (NCT00129194) has also been completed that examined the safety and drug properties of KP-1461 in HIV-infected participants who had previously tried 2 or more ART regimens that did not control their viral loads.9
+A Phase I study (NCT00129194) has also been completed that examined the safety and drug properties of KP-1461 in participants with HIV who had previously tried 2 or more ART regimens that did not control their viral loads.9

 What side effects might KP-1461 cause?

-In the Phase IIa study (NCT00504452) discussed under the previous question, the majority of participants reported at least 1 side effect.
+In this Phase IIa study, the majority of participants reported at least 1 side effect.
 Most of the reported side effects were mild to moderate in severity.
 Half of participants experienced at least 1 side effect that was considered possibly related to KP-1461.
 The most frequently reported KP-1461-related side effects were digestive system disorders and nervous system disorders.
 Nausea was the most common digestive system disorder.
 Dizziness and impaired taste were the most common nervous system disorders.3

-Because KP-1461 is still being studied, information on possible side effects of the drug is not complete.
+Information on possible side effects of KP-1461 is not complete.
 As testing of KP-1461 continues, additional information on possible side effects will be gathered.